chia-shein/Adversarial-Attack-for-Bird-species-classification-/README.md

 # Adversarial-Attack-for-Bird-species-classification
 ![](./readme_img/testset.png)
-* This is the classification task with the adversarial-attack issue.
+* This is the classification task with the adversarial attack issue.
 ## Adversarial Attack Description:
 An adversarial example is an input to a machine learning model that is purposely designed to cause a model to make a mistake in its predictions despite resembling a valid input to a human.